jpgmv1998/reproducible_paper_template/README.md

 * When using R, always open RStudio using the .Rproj file.

 * In Tools > Project Options... > Sweave > select `pdfLaTeX` for Typset LaTeX.
 To render .tex and .Rmd files as tested in this template.
+  * If you encounter missing package errors when compiling to pdf a useful solution is to run `tinytex::parse_install(here::here("products/paper/_template_main_paper.log"))` in R (substituting the file name and path with the relevant for your case).

 * Eventually...
   * all .gitignore files should be carefully adjusted to avoid commiting unnecessary files (e.g., large data files);